vvvvpm/vpm/README.md

 ## How it works?
 vpm first creates a temporary folder called (guess what) ".vpm" inside specified vvvv's folder. vpm will create working directories for each packs and dependencies in this temporary folder.
 These folders can be used by the installation scripts to download, clone or create data for the pack, and copy the results from those folders to vvvv\\packs.
 Then it will parse the input vpack file and its dependencies recursively.
-When that's done the installation scripts will be run for each collected packs/dependencies.
+When that's done the user is prompted to accept the license agreements.
+If all the licenses have been agreed the installation scripts will be run for each collected packs/dependencies.
 Note that a vvvv instance is not required anymore so you can specify any, even a non-existing folder. vpm will ask you which architecture you want to use if it can't find a vvvv.exe in the specified folder.
 If there's no registered vvvv and no folder is specified vpm will use its containing folder.

 ## Getting started for End-users
 * A registered vvvv is recommended (but not required anymore)
   (means run setup.exe and associate .v4p files at least once during the lifetime of current windows install)
-* Download latest version from here: https://vvvv.org/contribution/vpm
+* Download latest version from here: https://github.com/vvvvpm/vpm/releases/latest
 * Extract anywhere
 * Run it at least once so it can register vpm:// or vpms:// uri schemes and associate .vpack files.
   (requires Admin privileges (UAC dialog box will pop up))
-* Now you can either double click a .vpack file or use a vpm(s):// url from browser.
+* Now you can either double click a .vpack file or use a vpm(s):// url from browser
+(for example from the VPDB repo https://vvvvpm.github.io/).

 ## Getting started for Power-users
 or Command line arguments: